 - To ensure better recognition of competencies acquired during training periods abroad.

 The Erasmus + programme will allow us to work with stakeholders from other countries to innovate and modernize teaching and learning practices, which will aid to ensure that students acquire the skills they need to succeed in today’s world.
 We will be able to exchange good practise, to innovate and work together, this will help to improve supply, boost growth and create jobs.

 Inclusive education, shared values and culture, are seen as engines of job creation, economic growth and better social cohesion, as well as a means of experiencing a pan-European identity.
 Bilingual proficiency, in addition to the mother tongue, and digital competencies will be acquired through this program.

 We will have knowledge alliances between higher education institutions and companies that foster innovation, entrepreneurship, creativity, employability, knowledge exchange and / or multidisciplinary teaching and learning, including lifelong learning.
 Cross-sectoral cooperation is essential in the development and implementation of education policy.

-Marijampole University of Applied Sciences will have the opportunity to participate in supportive cooperation with partner countries in the fields of higher education, innovation and youth, supporting organizations, institutions and systems in the process of their modernization and internationalization.
+Marijampole Higher Education Institution will have the opportunity to participate in supportive cooperation with partner countries in the fields of higher education, innovation and youth, supporting organizations, institutions and systems in the process of their modernization and internationalization.

 We also promote innovative, modern, international and highly qualified staff that provide our students with more attractive programs, new teaching and learning methods, and more effective activities for the benefit of local communities to actively involve young people and / or reach out to disadvantaged groups.
 Participation in Erasmus + mobility, learning partnerships, innovation and good practice will bring us closer to this goal.